7 Magical Books Like A Court Of Mist And Fury

 When her sister Torin comes to her asking for help with something, she sees this as her opportunity to get back into fairy finally.
 Things have not been going great.
 Jude’s absence.
 We have magic who has created a very sizable rebellion and is ready to march on King Carden.
 The main thing in this book is Jude finally figuring out how to be the queen and be honest with herself.

 The character development is outstanding.
 It feels very satisfying by the end of the story, and it’s great to see.
-There are so many callbacks in Queen of Nothing, all the way back to things that happened in the Royal Prince and the Wicked King.
-So, it’s nice to see how well the book fits in with the rest of the story.
-The first half is done well, but in the second half, the pacing gets a little bit off, and it gets rushed towards the end.
+There are so many callbacks in Queen of Nothing, all the way back to things that happened in The Royal Prince and the Wicked King.
+So, it’s nice to see how well the book fits with the rest of the story.
+The first half is done well, but in the second half, the pacing gets slightly off, and it gets rushed towards the end.
 Also, we don’t have much time to explore enough relationships.

 There are so many other relationships other than Jude and Carden.
 The only thing that did get enough time is Jude’s character story, which is the main point of everything.
 Overall it feels very satisfying book like A Court Of Mist And Fury.